Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

     cf set-env contrast-security-service-broker SECURITY_USER_PASSWORD aSecurePassword
 ```

-Create a service broker instance(must have defined at least one service plan)
+Create a service broker instance.
+(You must have defined at least one service plan.)
 **You must use the username and password configured above.**
 ```bash
     cf create-service-broker contrast-security-service-broker USER_NAME PASSWORD